nripstein/Undergrad-Thesis/README.md

 <li>probably slice off the top.
 Maybe if aspect ratio more extreme than x, do top slice + some bottom slice and or white pixels around edges</li>
 </ul>
 </li>
-<li>Need to retrain image classification model using all labelled data on EfficentNetB7 for maximum strength (current model is EfficientNetB0)</li>
 <li>Need to evaluate model. <a href="https://arxiv.org/abs/1801.00718">Selective review of offline change point detection methods</a> has methods for evaluating time series changepoint detection (which are sufficient metrics for the final reliability regardless of all intermediate steps)</li>

 </ol>